-Sephardic Balkans: Bulgaria, Macedonia, and Northern Greece
+Sephardic Balkans: Bulgaria, North Macedonia, and Greece

-12 nights // 13 days
+11 nights // 12 days

 Travel program led by Dr. Joseph Benatov of the University of Pennsylvania

 In 1943, Bulgaria complied with German demands and deported nearly 11,400 Jews from occupied territories in northern Greece and Yugoslavia (Macedonia).
 At the same time, Bulgaria resisted German pressures to deport the 50,000 Jews living in Bulgaria.
-As we travel, we will analyze the historical context for these events and will experience first hand the rich Sephardic history and culture of these Jewish communities.
+As we travel, we will analyze the historical context for these events and will experience firsthand the rich Sephardic history and culture of these Jewish communities.

-♦ Navigate the streets and bazaars of Macedonia’s capital, Skopje, and visit the new Holocaust Memorial.
+♦ Navigate the streets and bazaars of North Macedonia’s capital, Skopje, and visit the new Holocaust Memorial.
 Visit Bitola (Monastir) and its famous Jewish cemetery.
-Revel in the beauties of Macedonia’s most spellbinding city-on-a-lake – Ohrid.
+Revel in the beauties of North Macedonia’s most spellbinding city-on-a-lake – Ohrid.